ark-lang/ark-docs/functions.md

     }

 ## Function Signatures
-A function is denoted with the `func` keyword, followed by the name of the function, a list of parameters, an optional return value, and block or semi-colon.
+The `func` keyword, followed by the name of the function, a list of parameters, an optional return value, and block or semi-colon denotes a function.

 ```
 // "func" Iden "(" ParameterList ")" [ "->" Type ] Block;